w3c/wai-media-guide/planning.md

 {:/}

 This page helps you plan accessible media.
 It:
-* helps you **figure out what your specific audio or video needs** (captions, audio description, a basic transcript, or a descriptive transcript)
+* helps you **figure out what your specific audio or video needs** (captions, audio description, a transcript, etc.)
-* helps you plan what to develop in-house and what to outsource
+* helps with project management and planning what to develop in-house and what to outsource
 * shows the Web Content Accessibility Guidelines ([WCAG](/standards-guidelines/wcag/) standards for audio and video media

 {::nomarkdown}